josh-wong/app-open-close-script/README.md

-# Script for opening and closing a Windows app🤖
+# app-open-close script for syncing data🤖

 By using the **app-open-close** Python script and adding it as a task in Task Scheduler in Windows, you can automate the process of opening a specific app, allowing data to sync, and then close the app.